 This image can be found here (Kudos to Gracie for letting me use the photo!):

-It is often possible to repair corrupt digital photos yourself.
+It is often possible to repair corrupt digital photos yourself if photos on SD card are corrupt.
 It is often even possible with free tools as demonstrated in this post.